MAKING GODS FOR MEN (Part 2)

 12 So when Peter saw it, he responded to the people: “Men of Israel, why do you marvel at this?
 Or why look so intently at us, as though by our own power or godliness we had made this man walk?

 13 “The God of Abraham, Isaac, and Jacob, the God of our fathers, glorified His Servant Jesus, whom you delivered up and denied in the presence of Pilate, when he was determined to let Him go.

 14 “But you denied the Holy One and the Just, and asked for a murderer to be granted to you,

 15 “and killed the Prince of life, whom God raised from the dead, of which we are witnesses.

-Friend, this should always be your mindset, attitude and declaration after any miraculous acts performed by God through you if you don’t want the spiritually immature and undiscerning people to make a god out of you, or seek for another god to replace you in your absence.
+Friend, this should always be your mindset, attitude, and declaration after any miraculous act performed by God through you if you don’t want the spiritually immature people to make a god out of you or seek another god to replace your absence.

-Therefore, beware of making or presenting yourself as a god to God’s people by your one man show or egocentric leadership, or by offering yourself as mediator between God and His people, or by subtly suggesting by your words or attitudes that you are the one performing the miracles for God’s people.
+Therefore, beware of presenting yourself as a god to God’s people by your egocentric leadership, or by offering yourself as a mediator between God and His people, or by subtly suggesting by your words or attitudes that you are the one performing the miracles for God’s people.

 Prayer: My Dear Heavenly Father, I refuse to make myself a god to Your People or make for them any god to worship.
 Help me, Holy Spirit, in Jesus’ name.
 Amen.